fledge-iot/fledge-south-s2opcua/docs/index.rst

 OPC UA Subscriptions
 --------------------

 The OPC UA Subscriptions tab allows you to define the Variables to be read from the OPC UA server's namespace.
-The variables are read on an exception basis, a subscription is created with the OPC UA server and it will send the data only when it changes.
+The variables are read on an exception basis; a subscription is created with the OPC UA server and it will send the data only when it changes.
 This allows for very efficient communication and also the support for reading large numbers of variables from the OPC UA server.

 +-----------------------+
 | |opcua_subscriptions| |